 Delicate is presented by Extraordinary Bodies and co-produced with Figurteatret i Nordland (Nordland Visual Theatre) and Theatre Royal Plymouth.
-Check out the team portraits below and click on the images to find out more about the person.
+The show was originated by Jamie Beddard and Aislinn Mulligan and was written by Jamie Beddard.
+The R&D was funded by Unlimited and Wellcome Trust, supported by Battersea Arts Centre.
+To develop the idea, Jamie and Aislinn collaborated with musicians, circus and dance performers, spoken word artists, writers, activists and researchers.
+Click here to watch a video about the R&D process.
+Check out the show team members below and click on the images to find out more about them.

 My name is Jordan Morton-Trowers and I’m a 25 year old Acrobat.

 I grew up in Birmingham where I learnt dance in the styles of contemporary and ballet from an early age before transitioning into circus where I studied and trained in the acrobatic discipline.

 Over the past 6 years I’ve worked on solo acro-dance and hand-balancing.
 Exploring the integration of different movement styles and tumbling, both soft and powerful, to a point where I feel quite grounded and confident in my ability to teach, experiment and perform.